 Darren is a drummer, founding member of the Fayetteville Jazz Collective, recording engineer, and vice-president of Springdale Acoustics, Inc. He has a B.A. in Physics from the University of Arkansas and has been active in the Northwest Arkansas music scene for the past 40 years.

 Originally from Seattle, Barbara is a serial entrepreneur and former New York Times blogger.
-She moved to Bella Vista from Seattle with her family in 2003.
-While she grew up playing classical piano, Barbara enjoyed playing jazz standards with her grandfather, a professional jazz saxophonist.
-Her two sons are both jazz musicians, and members of the NAJS Jazz All-Star Youth Ensemble.
-She is the co-founder of Allan Taylor & Co. business brokerage in Bentonville.
+She moved to Bella Vista from the Pacific Northwest in 2003, and has the distinction of opening the first drive-through espresso business in the state of Arkansas.
+While she grew up playing classical piano, Barbara enjoyed learning jazz standards from her grandfather, a professional jazz saxophonist in Vancouver, Canada.
+She is the owner and co-founder of Allan Taylor & Co. business brokerage firm (2007) and Trail Town Realty (2012).

 alphabetical by last name